 Florida Probate | Inheritance Advances in Florida

-> Probate is the process of ensuring the validity of wills and maintaining the deceased’s wishes for asset distribution.
-The probate process can take long, keeping heirs from their inheritance.
-Florida probate code is unique from many other states, which follow a more standard code, and has many unique proceedings, making it challenging for heirs to navigate the process.
+Probate is the process of ensuring the validity of wills and maintaining the deceased’s wishes for asset distribution.
+The probate process can take months or even years, keeping heirs from their inheritance.
+Florida probate code is different from many other states, which follow a more standard code, and has many unique proceedings, making it challenging for heirs to navigate the process.
 Understanding how probate works in Florida and other essential information can help heirs through probate.

-> Does Florida Require Probate?
+Does Florida Require Probate?

 Florida probate rules require an executor or heir to submit wills to the county court where the deceased lived before passing to ensure the will’s validity and handling of assets.
 Whoever has the will after your loved one passes must file it with local courts within the first 10 days of their passing.

 Not all assets need to go through the probate process.
 Depending on the assets included in your loved one’s estate, you may be able to bypass probate and receive your inheritance sooner.

 Because probate is a long and complicated process, many heirs may want to take steps to avoid it entirely.
 Florida probate rules have many systems in place to help heirs bypass the probate process, including: